Contraz/demosys-py/docs/source/opengl.rst

 Other than setting uniforms and using the right file format for shaders, there are not much more to them.

+..
+Note:: We are planning to support passing in preprocessors to shader.
+   Please make an issue or a pull request on github.

 .. autoclass:: demosys.opengl.shader.Shader
     :members:
     :undoc-members: